Handbook

 You should make yourself familiar with the process, so you can help your employee navigate their way through it as easily as possible.
 Contact your human resources (HR) or occupational health (OH) departments for information and support.

-The application will then be assessed by a medical adviser, and if successful the employee will receive their pension.
+Applications will be assessed by a medical adviser, and if successful the employee will receive their pension.
 The pension will be based on their accumulated entitlement, but without any reduction for early repayment.

 Should the employee recover and return to NHS employment, the pension will be reduced - this is called abatement.